hSaria/ChromaTerm/readme.md

 ## Usage
+You will need a terminal program that can handle VT100 and ANSI color codes.
+Such programs that can do this are putty, SecureCRT, or any native Linux terminal.

 Start chromaterm using the following command: `./ct ct.cfg`

 Once Chromaterm is running use the `#help` command to display help.
 Some useful help commands: